CisHighLevel/HackUPC-ESP32/README.md

-# C is a High Level ESP32 module
+# C is High Level ESP32 module

 Little project using ESP32 microcontroller, with a Light sensor